axel22/sublime-javap/README.md

 License
 =======

-Copyright (c) 2014, Aleksandar Prokopec
+Copyright (c) 2014, Aleksandar Prokopec,
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: